Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one: Abstract

 \section{Abstract}

 It is shown that a Stallings--Swan theorem holds in a totally disconnected locally compact (= t.d.l.c.) context (cf.~Thm.~B).
-More precisely, a compactly generated $\CO$-bounded t.d.l.c. group $G$ of rational discrete cohomological dimension less or equal to 1 must be isomorphic to the fundamental group of a finite graph of profinite groups.
-This result generalizes Dunwoody's rational version (cf.~Thm.~A) of the classical Stallings--Swan theorem to t.d.l.c. groups.
-The proof of Theorem~B is based on the fact that a compactly generated unimodular t.d.l.c. group $G$ with rational discrete cohomological dimension $1$ has necessarily non-positive Euler-Poincar\'e characteristic (cf.~Thm.~G).
+More precisely, a compactly generated $\CO$-bounded t.d.l.c.~group $G$ of rational discrete cohomological dimension less than or equal to $1$ must be isomorphic to the fundamental group of a finite graph of profinite groups.
+This result generalises Dunwoody's rational version of the classical Stallings--Swan theorem to t.d.l.c.~groups.
+The proof of Theorem~B is based on the fact that a compactly generated unimodular t.d.l.c.~group with rational discrete cohomological dimension $1$ has necessarily non-positive Euler--Poincaré characteristic (cf.~Thm.~H).